MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contribution.md

 ## Contribution scope for enterprise-scale architecture guidelines

 This is the scope of contributions to this repository&mdash;as a platform evolves and new services and feature are validated in production with customers, the design guidelines are subject to updates in the overall context of the architecture.
-Use the `placeholder` template to submit pull requests (PRs) for documentation updates.
+Use the `placeholder` template to submit pull requests (prs) for documentation updates.

 ## Contribution scope for Contoso reference implementation